martonpaulo/digital-innovation-one-exercises/README.md

 # Digital Innovation One exercises

-This repository contains the exercises of the [Digital Innovation One](https://digitalinnovation.one/) front-end, back-end and mobile courses done by me. :student:
+This repository contains the exercises of the [Digital Innovation One](https://digitalinnovation.one/) front-end, back-end and mobile development courses done by me. :student:

+**Click on the links to see them running!** Or a screenshot in the case of a mobile application.

 <p align="center">
   <img src="./banner.png" width="30%">